bartvanerp/SPSsite/content/info/master_main.md

 In the first quartile (Q1) you need to select three core courses from the set listed <a href="https://studiegids.tue.nl/opleidingen/graduate-school/masters-programs/electrical-engineering/curriculum/core-courses/" target="_blank">here</a>.
 From this set of courses, some are labeled as either important or preferred by the SPS group.

-**Important**
+**Must have**
 - Statistical signal processing (5CTA0)
 - Non-linear optimization (2DME10)

-**Preferred**
+**Nice to have**
 - Complex Analysis (2DME30)
 - Numerical methods in Electrical Engineering (5CPA0)
 - Modeling dynamics (5CSA0)

 In case you wish not to follow the important courses, because you prefer to follow others, please contact the contact person of the lab you wish to graduate in to confirm whether this is a problem.

-Each lab might demand extra requirements on graduating in their lab.
+Each lab might have extra requirements on graduating in their lab.
 Please have a look at the different lab pages to find out what these extra requirements are.
 If you want to make sure that you choose elective courses that are adequate for graduating within a lab, please contact the lab contact person.

 ### Master marketplace
 The information of the available Graduation Projects and Internships for the department of Electrical Engineering is arranged centrally at the <a href="https://master.ele.tue.nl/" target="_blank">Master marketplace</a>.
 There you can also find the latest information regarding the registration, deadlines and active internships.